-- (PHYSICS) The capture of an electron by a positive ion.
+- In physics, recombination is the capture of an electron by a positive ion.

 It is the opposite process to ionization.

 As the electron drops through the energy